robertrypula/simple-tetris/README.md

 npm install simple-tetris
 ```

-# TODO
+## TODO

-- [DONE] assets to templates
-- [DONE] rename terminal-game-io-runner to node and browser
-- [DONE] createStore factory that hides reducers
-- [DONE] finish rotation database for all tetriminos
-- [DONE] project setup based on terminal-game-io wrapper
-- [DONE in 1.1.0] split store into matrix and tetrimino sections
-- [DONE in 1.1.0] moving the tetrimino by arrows and simple rotations
 - detecting collisions both with borders and other blocks (probably in 1.2.x)
 - implement hard drop and integrate it with collision detection (probably in 1.3.x)
 - move tetrimino one line down after given interval (probably in 1.4.x)
 - when tetrimino will hit the 'ground' trigger new tetrimino (probably in 1.5.x)
 - detect and remove completely filled lines (probably in 1.6.x)
-- detect game over (probably in 1.7.x)
+- detect game over / pause game (probably in 1.7.x)
 - more?
 - ...
 - extend the readme
 - ...

+## Changelog

+### 1.1.0 - 13 September 2018

+- rename 'assets' directory to 'templates'
+- rename suffix of terminal-game-io-runner-* to node and browser
+- createStore factory that hides reducers
+- finish rotation database for all tetriminos
+- project setup based on terminal-game-io wrapper
+- split store into matrix and tetrimino sections
+- moving the tetrimino by arrows and simple rotations
+- let actions dispatch own actions and check store state
+- finalization of the project structure that will be used across all 1.x.x versions

+### 1.0.0 - 06 August 2018

+- initial version of the project, nothing more than the PoC

 ## Want to check this project in development mode?